-On January 14th, 2008, I was celebrating the end of scuba dive certification training on the island of Koh Tao, Thailand when disaster struck, and I was severely burned in a fire.
+On January 14th 2008, I was celebrating the end of my scuba dive open water certification on the island of Koh Tao, Thailand when disaster struck.
+I was severely burned in a fire and sustained injuries covering nearly 23% of my body.
 Lucky to survive, but incapable of walking, I laid in my Bangkok hospital bed debating my future.
-My feet and legs were wrapped in bandages up to my thighs and for two months I was told I might not walk again.
-It was then I made a promise to myself: not only would I walk again, but also I would return to my childhood dream of competing as a world-class athlete.
-I would train for triathlon.
+My feet and legs were wrapped in bandages up to my thighs and for two months I was told I might not walk again normally.
+It was then that I made a promise to myself: not only would I walk again, but also I would return to my childhood dream of competing as a world-class athlete.
+I would train for a triathlon.

 For as long as I can remember, I have dreamed of competing in the Olympics—apparently talking about it non-stop as a child.
 Even my parents, in an attempt to keep me quiet, drained their savings account to take me to the 1996 Summer Olympics in Atlanta just so I could say I’d been there.
 It only sparked more interest; primarily in the form of swimming.

 I had early success in swimming as a kid.
 I won numerous state and regional titles and was ranked nationally as high as 5th in the country in the 100 yard and 200yard breastroke.
 I continued my swim career at Yale University where I competed all four years as a varsity athlete.
 At graduation in 2006, my coach, Frank, told me that if I put my mind to it, I could use swimming as a foundation for a great career in triathlon.

 After Yale, I decided that instead of following a traditional career path, I would set out with my backpack and surfboard to see the world.
 I covered a lot of ground, from the South Pacific, New Zealand, Australia, and Southeast Asia, to South America.
 But then came Thailand—and the fire—stopping me in my tracks (Read the full burn story here: “From Tragedy to Triathlon”).